iensen/genparser/README.md

 genparser
 =========

-The project is an implementation of a generic parser that takes a grammar file and an input file and produces an abstract syntax tree.
+The project is an implementation of a generic parser that takes a lexicon file, a grammar file and an input file and produces an abstract syntax tree.